ahmedragaae0120/products_route/README.md

 ## Introduction

 This project is part of a job application task where I implemented a product listing feature using the Route API with Dio package, following the Clean Architecture principles.
-The goal of this project is to demonstrate my ability to interact with APIs and build a well-structured, maintainable application using advanced software design patterns.
+The goal of this project is to demonstrate my ability to interact with APIs and build a well-structured, maintainable application using State management solution using the BLoC pattern.

 ## Requirements